-- If inappropriate behaviour continues over a period of time, a meeting between educators, nominated supervisor, child and family will be arranged.
-The meeting agenda will cover: - ✓ Alternative approaches to behaviour guidance SEP! - ✓ The child's life outside the service service. - ✓ Any problems that may be causing the behaviour - A mutual strategy for improving behaviour will be discussed and closely monitored by educators, the nominated supervisor and the child's family.
+- ✓ The child's life outside the service service service. - ✓ Any problems that may be causing the behaviour - A mutual strategy for improving behaviour will be discussed and closely monitored by educators, the nominated supervisor and the child's family.
 Should it be necessary, and with the consent of the family, advice and assistance will be sought from relevant external specialists to address the matter. - In extreme cases, to protect other children and educators, the service reserves the right to exclude the child from the service; this may be a temporary or permanent measure.
-Exclusion will only be considered after: - ✓ The child's family has been notified and given the opportunity to discuss their child's behaviour - ✓ Educators, Nominated Supervisor and Approved Provider, have given careful consideration to the problem. - ✓ Adequate support and counselling is sought (if necessary) - ✓ Clear procedures have been established for accepting the child back into the service.
+Exclusion will only be considered after: - ✓ The child's family has been notified and given the opportunity to discuss their child's behaviour - Educators, Nominated Supervisor and Approved Provider, have given careful consideration to the problem. - ✓ Adequate support and counselling is sought (if necessary) - ✓ Clear procedures have been established for accepting the child back into the service.

-Education and Care Services National National Quality Standard Other Service policies/documentation Other

-Regulations Standard policies/documentation

-r73, 74, 76, 155, 156, 1.2, 2.3, 3.1, 3.2, 5.1, Confidentiality Children (Education

-157,168.
-5.2, 6.1, 6.3 Enrolment & and Care Services
+Education and Care Services National Regulations National Quality Standard Other Service policies/documentation Other r73, 74, 76, 155, 156, 157,168.
+1.2, 2.3, 3.1, 3.2, 5.1, 5.2, 6.1, 6.3 Confidentiality Enrolment & Orientation Providing a Child Safe Environment Interactions with Children Management of Incident, Injury and Trauma Child Protection Children (Education and Care Services National Law Application) Act 2010 UN Convention on the Rights of the Child My Time, Our Place.

-Orientation National Law

-Providing a Child Safe Application) Act 2010

-Environment UN Convention on

-Interactions with the Rights of the

-Children Child

-Management of My Time, Our Place.

-Incident, Injury and

-Trauma

-Child Protection